footdabmommy/wse/docs/source/donator.rst

 Donating unlocks perks for you to use on the minecraft server.
 On the discord server you get access to the supporters lounge.

+.. note:: Tags available by default are Donator ($1), 420 haha ($4.20), UwU ($10) and Senpai ($100).
+Special donator tags are available at random times.
+The doc will only be updated for changes made to the default tags.

 Perks
 --------